 The good thing is that group B strep can often be prevented.
 For example, if a pregnant mother is found to carry the bacteria, she can be administered antibiotics during labor to prevent passing it on to the newborn.
 Sepsis that occurs from a bacteria infection in hospital is usually caused by a staph infection known as coagulase negative staphylococcus.
 In addition, several precautions can be taken by the family and medical staff to keep the infant from contracting a sepsis infection.
 If these measures are not taken, the medical staff or even the entire hospital may be held liable.

 It is up to medical personnel to take the proper precautions during delivering and keep newborns in a clean, sterile environment throughout their stay in the hospital.
 If not, they could be held responsible for any infections or illnesses the child develops.
 When putting together a case, it is imperative to determine what caused a sepsis infection in order to conclude if it could have been prevented.
 If this is something you or your child is suffering with and you suspect that it was caused by medical malpractice, contact us for a free evaluation today.

 The medical misdiagnosis lawyers at Rasansky Law Firm understand how to properly deal with your unfortunate situation.
-Together we can put an end to medical negligence and malpractice in America.
+Call us today for a free consultation.